About Commerce Wing

 [Source: Ministry of Commerce and Industry, Govt of India]

-9. Open border and connectivity projects have been major facilitators of increased India-Nepal trade.
-Government of India is providing assistance for development of cross-border trade related infrastructure.
-It includes upgradation of four major Integrated Check Posts at Birgunj-Raxaul, Biratnagar-Jogbani, Bhairahawa-Sunauli and Nepalgunj-Rupediya to international standards; upgrading approach highways to the border on the Indian side; upgrading and expanding the road network in the Terai region of Nepal; and, broad gauging and extending rail links to Nepal.
-Integrated Check Posts at Birgunj and Biratnagar are fully functional.
-Being built under Indian grant assistance, mirror ICPs in Rupaidiha (India) and Nepalgunj (Nepal) have been inaugurated.
-Ground breaking ceremony of the mirror ICPs in Sunauli (India) and Bhairahawa (Nepal) have also been conducted.
-An MoU on the construction of another ICP in Dodhara Chandani in Nepal under Indian grant assistance was also signed on 1 June 2023.
+9. Open borders and connectivity projects have helped strengthen the engagement between India-Nepal in the area of trade.
+Government of India is providing assistance for development of cross-border trade-related infrastructure.
+It includes upgradation of major Land Customs Stations (LCS) to Integrated Check Posts (ICPs) of international standards; upgrading approach highways to the border on the Indian side; upgrading and expanding the road network in the Terai region of Nepal; and, extending rail links to Nepal.
+Integrated Check Posts at Birgunj, Nepalgunj and Biratnagar are fully functional.
+An ICP in Bhairahawa (Nepal) are under construction while preparatory work for the construction of the ICP in Dodhara Chandani in Nepal is underway.

-12. Nepal’s transit trade, for third countries, is routed through the ports of Kolkata/Haldia and Vishakapatnam.
-In addition, Nepal’s trade with and through Bangladesh also transits through India.
-LoE on Operationalisation of Vishakhapatnam Port (Amendment in the Treaty of Transit) for traffic-in-transit between Vishakhapatnam Port and Nepal was signed in February 2016 during the visit of Prime Minister of Nepal to India.
+12. Transit of goods related to Nepal’s trade with other countries, is routed through the ports of Kolkata/Haldia and Vishakapatnam.
+In addition, Nepal’s trade with Bhutan and Bangladesh also transits through India.
+A Letter of Exchange on the Operationalisation of Vishakhapatnam Port (Amendment in the Treaty of Transit) for traffic-in-transit between Vishakhapatnam Port and Nepal was signed in February 2016 during the visit of Prime Minister of Nepal to India.
 Commensurate amendments in the Railway Services Agreement were also made.
-Since then, it has facilitating movement of transit traffic between Vishakapatnam Port to Nepal (ICD Birgunj) and providing additional transit facilities.
+Since then, it has facilitated movement of transit traffic between Vishakapatnam Port and Nepal (ICD Birgunj) apart from providing additional transit facilities.
+The revised Treaty of Transit signed in June 2023 allows Nepal’s merchandise to move seamlessly through India’s road, railway, inland waterways and ports networks.

 Indian Investments in Nepal

-15. Indian Investment in Nepal: India is the largest source of investment into Nepal, accounting for more than 33.3% of the total FDI stock of Nepal, which is worth nearly USD 641 million.
+14. India is the largest source of investment into Nepal, accounting for more than 32.3% of the total FDI stock of Nepal, which is worth nearly USD 809.11 million (by mid-July 2024).
 There are about 150 Indian ventures operating in Nepal engaged in manufacturing, services (banking, insurance, dry port, education and telecom), power sector and tourism industries.
 Indian companies and investments have played a key role in Nepal’s national economic journey by contributing to industrialization, employment generation, government revenue and export earnings.

 [Source: Nepal Rastra Bank]